 Skip to contents

-This function will store your AEMET API key on your local machine so it can be called securely without being stored in your code.
+Stores an AEMET API key on your local machine so it can be used without including it in your code.

 Usage